 Amy Dwyer

-Amy has worked across programming, research and evaluations for a range of organisations, including Search for Common Ground and Girls Not Brides, as well as in the consulting sector, advising governments and multilaterals such as ICAI, FCDO, CSSF, MoD, World Bank, African Union, UN OHCHR and UN DPO on gender, peace and security themes.
+Amy has worked in programming, research and MEL capacities for peacebuilding organisations Cord and Search for Common Ground, and in the consulting sector, advising governments and multilaterals such as ICAI, FCDO, CSSF, MoD, World Bank, UN OHCHR, UN DPO and the African Union on gender, peace and security issues.

-She is a Deployable Civilian Expert in Gender, Conflict and Stability for the UK Office for Conflict, Stabilisation and Mediation (OCSM).
-Amy has authored papers for the LSE Centre for Women, Peace and Security and helps to shape UK thinking as part of the CSSF Women, Peace and Security Helpdesk.
-She serves on the Boards of Peace Brigades International UK and Women’s Initiatives for Gender Justice, and holds a Master’s degree from UCL.
+She is a Deployable Civilian Expert on Gender, Conflict and Stability for the UK Office for Conflict, Stabilisation and Mediation (OCSM) and has served on the board for Peace Brigades International UK.
+She has authored papers for the LSE Centre for Women, Peace and Security and the Routledge Handbook on Masculinities and Peacebuilding, and continues to help shape UK thinking as part of the CSSF Women, Peace and Security Helpdesk.